ErikRospo/Mini-8/ISA.md

 In Alphabetic and Hexadecimal formats, the value should be treated as case-insensitive, meaning that `A` and `a` are treated as the same character and will both result in `0x00` being written to `DEST`.

+The implementation should have an internally managed buffer for the input, which is read from when the `RFT` instruction is executed.
+If the buffer is empty, the implementation should return `0xfe` for all formats, indicating that no input was available.
+If the buffer is not empty, the implementation should read the next character from the buffer and convert it to the appropriate format based on `OP2`.

 If the input read is outside the maximum supported value for the specified format, the implementation should return `0xff` for all formats.

 For example: